sumitrj/Project-List/README.md

 11. SARL: Single Agent Reinforcement Learning Algorithm for path planning

 12. System Vault , it's moniotring and alert system https://github.com/vivanks/System-Vault-And-It-s-Monitoring-using-Python

+13. iCalibrate: A set of softwares to denoise and correlate sensor data to relevant features

+14. IoT using Firebase: Program to access and upload data to Firebase Cloud

+15. Robotics Projects: A set of Codes with description for various robotics projects